Dreamyfox768/GMU-CYSE411/extra-exe2/exe1/README.md

 # 3. Specific Threat Challenge

-**Type of Threat:** Information Disclosure (Confidentiality Violation)

-Students must identify how a malicious user could manipulate the `id` parameter to access tickets belonging to other users.
+Instructions for Students:
+1. Locate the Vulnerability: Identify where the system fails to validate authorization when data crosses the Trust Boundary.
+2. Analyze the Mechanism: Explain how an attacker can manipulate entry points (like query parameters) to access data they should not have access to.

 ---

-# 4. Threat Enumeration Table (Student)
+# 4. Threat Enumeration (Student)

 | Field | Description |
 |------|-------------|